 ● Distribution has been tracked at the ZIP code level to ensure that demand is being matched with supply within these areas.

 While the Salvation Army suspended data collection under their disaster response protocol, 69% of meals distributed for this project are given to much smaller, sometimes volunteer-run pantries instead of regular Salvation Army locations.

 4-CT selected these areas intentionally: two of the three counties--Windham and New London--have the highest child food insecurity rates in the state.
 Further, the cities and towns in question have poverty rates that are higher than state average, and education levels and per-capita income levels that are lower than state average.

-100% of your contribution will go to non-profit service providers.
+100% of your contribution will go towards our 4-CT Card Program.